rforbiodatascience/2020_group06/README.md

 ## Data

-The data was obtained from Kaggle:
+The raw data was obtained from Kaggle:

 https://www.kaggle.com/sudalairajkumar/novel-corona-virus-2019-dataset

-And augmented withworld population data from the UN:
+and augmented with world population data from the UN:

 https://population.un.org/wpp/Download/Standard/CSV/